tanny411/tanny411.github.io/_posts/2020-12-05-Internship-With-Wikimedia.md

 Here each name/term is denoted by a id (like Q99) and thus can be identified across languages.
 Now if I were to extract this information in Bangla, I would call this function and ask for a output in Bangla.
 Or any other language for that matter.
 But how can a machine know how to generate language from words and their relations?

 #### Wikidata
 Did I mention that the key-values for the ids (like Q99) are stored in wikidata?
-Wikidata also holds information about languages (lexicographic knowlegde) to be able to render sentences in any language from the Wikilambda functions.
+Wikidata also holds information about languages (lexicographic knowledge) to be able to render sentences in any language from the Wikilambda functions.
 Wikidata is already used in Wikipedia to some extent - to create infoboxes or extract certain pieces of information - but not to generate language, yet.

 The way wikidata can be populated with language info is with community effort.
-Various communities will have to provide lexicographic knowlegde of their respective languages, ultimately creating a rich ecosystem of information flow.
+Various communities will have to provide lexicographic knowledge of their respective languages, ultimately creating a rich ecosystem of information flow.
 Notice, the amount of explicit language information required with Abstract Wikipedia will be much-much less than amount we have to build up in the current wikipedia, i.e for every topic in out language.

-This is not to say that a sudden breaking change will occur when Abstarct Wikipedia comes into play.
-Infact, Abstract Wikipedia will join in with the existing multi-lingual wikipedia and build on it enormously and swiftly.
+This is not to say that a sudden breaking change will occur when Abstract Wikipedia comes into play.
+In fact, Abstract Wikipedia will join in with the existing multi-lingual wikipedia and build on it enormously and swiftly.

 ## What am I working on?